Required

 Burglary with Destructive Device

-A person is guilty of burglary with a destructive device if the perpetrator opens or attempts to open a vault, safe, or similar secure storage device through the use of a destructive device while committing burglary in the first, second, or third degree.
+A person in Maryland is guilty of burglary with a destructive device if the perpetrator opens or attempts to open a vault, safe, or similar secure storage device through the use of a destructive device while committing burglary in the first, second, or third degree.
 A destructive device is defined as any explosive, incendiary, or toxic material that has a detonating apparatus so as to be capable of damaging property or wounding people, or specifically designed to give the device characteristics of military explosive.
 Destructive devices include, but are not limited to: pipe bombs, grenades, bombs, and mines.

 If an individual is found guilty of burglary with destructive device, then the guilty party faces a felony conviction and up to 20 years in prison.
 Furthermore, an individual can potentially be charged with this crime and with burglary or another crime arising out of the same act as this violation.